Frogging-Family/linux-tkg/README.md

 ```
 **Notes:**
 - All the needed dependencies to patch, configure, compile or install the kernel are expected to be installed by the user beforehand.
-- If you only want the script to patch the sources in `linux-src-git`, you can use `./install.sh config`
+- If you only want the script to patch the sources in `linux-tkg-src`, you can use `./install.sh config`
 - `${kernel_flavor}` is a default naming scheme but can be customized with the variable `_kernel_localversion` in `customization.cfg`.
 - `_dracut_options` is a variable that can be changed in `customization.cfg`.
 - The script uses Arch's `.config` file as a base.
 A custom one can be provided through `_configfile` in `customization.cfg`.